jessica-finkel/CYPLAN255-Final-Project/README.md

   - Table S0101 (Age and Sex)
 - California Tax Credit Allocation Committee 2022 Opportunity Map
 - City of Berkeley Parcels and Zoning data
+- Alameda County Assessor's Office Land Use Codes

 In addition, I compiled a novel dataset of "YIGBY Congregations" based on news reports, press statements, interviews, blog posts, and social media.
 After gathering the information, I used the Mapbox API to geocode the addresses then used Shapely to create point geometry for each site.
 For the purpose of this project, I have limited the dataset to congregations in Alameda, Contra Costa, and Santa Clara counties.
 However, even within these three counties, the list is quite preliminary.
 I hope to continue to build out the dataset as I continue research in this area, adding more congregations and more details such as denomination, surrounding zoning designation, housing typology, and number of units.

+I used several different tools, including:
+- Coding with Python in Jupyter Notebook, using multiple libraries:
+  - Geopandas
+  -

 ![ReverseGeocoding](https://user-images.githubusercontent.com/98304807/167372527-3b379727-02f0-4258-8608-ebe674f60df0.JPG)